Michael Swango: Arrest and guilty plea

-While all this was happening, Tom Valery, chief investigator for the Office of Inspector General of the Department of Veterans Affairs (VA), consulted with Charlene Thomesen, a forensic psychiatrist.
+During Swango's time in Africa and the Middle East, Tom Valery, chief investigator for the Office of Inspector General of the Department of Veterans Affairs (VA), consulted with Charlene Thomesen, a forensic psychiatrist.
 Because of her considerable clinical expertise, Thomesen was able to review documents and evidence and give a criminal profile of Swango, along with her assessment of why he had committed such crimes.
 Valery was called by the FBI to discuss holding Swango.
 He called Richard Thomesen, who was stationed in the DEA's Manhattan field office to discuss the case.
 Thomesen's conversation focused on Swango lying on his government application to work at the VA, where he prescribed narcotic medications.
 There was enough evidence for Immigration and Naturalization Service agents to arrest Swango in June 1997, on a layover at Chicago O'Hare International Airport on his way to Saudi Arabia.

 Faced with hard evidence of his fraudulent activities and the possibility of an extended inquiry into his time in Zimbabwe, Swango pleaded guilty to defrauding the government in March 1998.
 In July 1998, he was sentenced to three-and-a-half years in prison.
 The sentencing judge ordered that Swango not be allowed to prepare or deliver food, or have any involvement in preparing or distributing drugs.

 Although the FBI, the VA, and prosecutors for the Eastern District of New York were convinced Swango was a serial killer, they knew it would be difficult to prove beyond a reasonable doubt.
 They also knew that they had a limited amount of time to amass that proof.
-Federal inmates must serve at least 85 percent of their sentences before being eligible for time off with good behavior, meaning that they likely had only three years to prove Swango was indeed a murderer.
-They feared that if they could not find enough evidence to convict Swango, he was likely to kill again.
+Federal inmates must serve at least 85 percent of their sentences before being eligible for time off with good behavior, meaning that they likely had only three years to prove that Swango was indeed a murderer.
+They feared that if they could not find enough evidence to convict Swango, he would likely kill again.
 The government used this time to amass a dossier of Swango's crimes.
 As part of that investigation, prosecutors exhumed the bodies of three patients and found poisonous chemicals in them.
 They also found evidence that Swango paralyzed patient Baron Harris with an injection of what was supposedly a sedative.
 The sedative caused him to lapse into a coma, and Harris died on November 9, 1993.